laila-ba/pixar-eccomerce/README.md

 # Credits
 - [neumorphism-generator](https://hype4.academy/tools/neumorphism-generator) for cards used in the project
-- Product Images taken from [Disney](https://www.shopdisney.co.uk/)
+- Product Images and product descriptions taken from [Disney](https://www.shopdisney.co.uk/)